 Some people with LQTS have no symptoms.
 The condition is found on an ECG or heart monitor done for other reasons.
 If ventricular arrhythmias do occur as a result of LQTS, some symptoms may include:

 - Chest fluttering (palpitations)

 - Shortness of breath or chest pain

 - Cardiac arrest

 How is long QT syndrome diagnosed?

-	An ECG is the main way to detect LQTS.
+An ECG is the main way to find LQTS.
 If your healthcare provider notes that the interval between the Q and T waves of your heartbeat is longer than it should be, you may have LQTS.
 The QT interval can vary from one visit to the next and can change with activity.
 You may be given a Holter monitor.
 This is a portable, wearable ECG recording device.
 You can wear the Holter monitor over several days to get readings during different activities.
-Another option is having an ECG during exercise (exercise stress testing).
+Another choice is having an ECG during exercise (exercise stress testing).
 QT shortening is a normal response to exercise.
 Genetic testing is also available for inherited LQTS.
 It may help identify genetic defects linked to LQTS.
 It may also be used to screen first-degree relatives for the condition.

 How is long QT syndrome treated?